 Attaching all components and connections to the ROG Strix Z390-I Gaming can be tricky since every square inch of space has a use.
 Asus is aware of this and provides extension cables for hooking the front panel up more easily.
 It’s advisable to install the M.2 drives first since one of the 80mm disks fits on the motherboard’s back while the other sits directly on top of the only GPU lane.
 Thankfully, the front drive has a large heatsink that also encompasses the chipset.

-Overclocking is where the mobo shows it’s innovative as well as capable.
+Overclocking is where the mobo shows that it’s innovative as well as capable.
 It has a unique VRM made up of six virtual Vcore and two more phases.
 This unorthodox configuration isn’t doubled, which the manufacturer claims improved performance.
 Hands-on testing results agree, placing the motherboard near the top of the charts when it comes to overclocking stability.
-You don’t need to know much about overclocking to get tangible improvements over stock settings since the BIOS is home to a capable AI OC tool.
+You don’t need to know much about overclocking to get tangible improvements over stock settings, since the BIOS is home to a capable AI OC tool.

 The I/O panel is mounted beforehand, which will simplify board installation.
 It has seven USB ports divided into pairs ranging from USB 2.0 to USB 3.2 Gen 2 plus one USB-C. LAN and Wi-Fi combine with an internal Bluetooth antenna for a well-rounded online connection offering.
 You can hook monitors up for UHD graphics through DP or HDMI 2.0 and even get the superior audio experience the complete Realtek ALC1220 7.1 Channel stack provides.